My Gun is My Passport

 Gunther, having served under Teddy Roosevelt in Cuba, finds himself summoned by the president in 1905 for a special assignment.
 His job, to accompany a U.S. and British Army expedition to faraway Afghanistan and find a missing Colonel.
 Once he arrives, he discovers the Colonel is involved with Russians in the “Great Game” of turning Afghanistan into a pivotal point in a land grab for all the riches of the Asian continent.
 Join Gunther as he tracks renegade Indians in Montana, then battles foreign spies in a deadly Atlantic crossing.
 Ride with him as he fights vicious, bloodthirsty tribesmen and political madmen through the Straits of Gibraltar into India and up the Khyber Pass for a climactic battle at a fortress atop the world.
 (363 pages)

 “The great American hero/anti-hero returns, in a classic, big adventure that unfolds like Lonesome Dove meets Indiana Jones.
-Gunther, like my other character Jack Kellog, in Be Bad Now, is a serial character, and he will return.” – Hock Hochheim
+Gunther is a serial character, and he will return in numerous adventures.” – Hock Hochheim

 “I faithfully read a chapter of My Gun is My Passport every night before I fall asleep.
 It colors my dreams and puts a lovely end to what are always long, fruitful days and your yarn is a great way to unwind.
 I’m now in the final quarter of the book and starting to read slower because I don’t want it to end.
 Do you have any more books chronicling Johann’s adventures?
 Have you given any thought to a screenplay featuring this very colorful character?
 All this is my way of saying, great job partner.” – Anthony De Longis – Actor in numerous movies like Road House, Fight Director, Weapons Expert, Producer / Director